rcazzara/seldovia/_people/Balashoff_Olga_Ponchene.md

 last_name: Balashoff
 maiden_name: Ponchene
 first_name: Olga
+birth_date: 1883
 birth_location: Alaska
 death_date: 1962-05-04
 death_location: Seldovia, AK
 cemetery_plot: 56.5
 source_file: Cemetery Directory
 ---
-**Olga Ponchene  Balashoff** is buried in the Seldovia City Cemetery in plot 56.5.
-The cause of death is Is this the Olga who was married to John Anderson who died in 1933?
+**Olga Ponchene  Balashoff** was the wife of Mike Balashoff Sr, at the time of his death.
+She  died May 4, 1962, and is buried in the Seldovia City Cemetery in Plot #56.Is this the Olga who was married to John Anderson who died in 1933?
 Olga Ponchene?.

-City records died May 4, 1962.
-Wife of Mike.
-Mrs. Mike Sr.
-Beloved mother 1883 - 1962.